-Goal 2: Support actionable climate science and research to INFORM RISK ASSESSMENT AND DECISION-MAKING
+Track A - Goal 2: Support actionable climate science and research to inform risk assessments and decision-making

-Goal 2, E1: Identify the characteristics of vulnerable populations and communities that are highly resilient to heat.
-Use statistical approaches to determine vulnerable subgroups (i.e., by race/ethnicity, age, education level, income) for regions or counties.
+Identify the characteristics of vulnerable populations and communities that are highly resilient to heat.
+Use statistical approaches to determine vulnerable subgroups (i.e., by age, education level, income, and other demographic indicators) for regions or counties.